ChisomOzo/project-3-group-9/README.md

 - [References](#references)

 ## Project Overview
 Welcome to the Housing Market Analysis Project!
-This project aims to provide insights into the housing market by analyzing housing prices, amenities, and surrounding features.
-The project utilizes a Flask API to serve data to the frontend, which is built using HTML, CSS, and JavaScript.
-The frontend incorporates data visualizations to showcase trends in housing prices and amenity patterns.
+This comprehensive project offers insights into the housing market by analyzing housing prices, amenities, and surrounding features.
+Leveraging a Flask API to serve data to the frontend, the project's user interface is developed using HTML, CSS, and JavaScript.
+Rich data visualizations are integrated to highlight trends in housing prices and amenity patterns.

 ## Project Structure
 The project is structured as follows: